About the Skaftfell Residency Program

 The self-directed residencies are for individual artists and artistic collaborators.
 They offer quiet time and space for independent research, reflection, and experimentation.
 Artists are encouraged to use their stay for in-depth inquiries into their work processes and conceptual interests, to enjoy the magnificent nature of Skaftfell’s surroundings as a source of energy and inspiration, to share thoughts with other residency artists, and to work at the interface of art and life, embedded in a small but vibrant rural community.
 The program is best suited for visual artists, but artists with interdisciplinary practices, curators and art writers are also welcome to apply.
 The residencies are for 1–3 months within the winter, spring or autumn term.
 We encourage artists to stay for 2 months or longer, in order to get deeper into the place and their practice here.
 The program is closed in July and December.

 Costs for the artist: Residency fee, travel costs, project expenses, and meals will be paid by the artist.
 The residency fee covers self-catering accommodation with combined living/working space, as well as general and PR support from Skaftfell staff.
 The fee varies according to the chosen type of residency.

-For more information about the self-directed residencies please have a look at the current Call for Applications.
+For more information about the self-directed residencies please have a look at the recent Call for Applications.

 Skaftfell’s thematic residencies create platforms for exchange, discussion, and collaboration amongst fellow artists from various disciplines, who share a professional interest in the residency’s topic, both on a practical and a conceptual level, and who wish to deepen their knowledge and expertise.
 They are developed and led by experienced professional artists invited by Skaftfell.
 The thematic residencies offer a 3-week intensive program for 6-8 artists, including group workshops, presentations, individual working time, and professional advice and support according to the residency’s topic and structure.